splch/slc.is/posts/myFirstCar.md

 ## Reflective Tape

 It seems like most of the upgrades relate to safety.
 I guess that's to be expected with a car without traction control, <abbr title="Anti-Lock Braking System">ABS</abbr>, or even airbags.
+I used red tape on the back, so it looks like a third rear light.
+Then, I put white tape along the sides to blend into the paint.
+Finally for the doors, I placed the tape so it's hidden when the door is closed but shows when they're open to other cars.

+## Stereo

+The truck as two speakers, and one wouldn't make any sound.
+After working through every wire from the passenger-side speaker, I figured the issue was in the stereo itself.
+I picked up an aftermarket one at Best Buy and am trying to get it wired up.
+I think there's a ground issue but I'll deal with that tomorrow.